SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 1. Request a conversion of the total net amount of the sales order to the equivalent in charity fund credits, by calling the CONVERTER component\*
 1. Publish a new event to the "Internal/Charityfund/Increased" topic\*

-_\*This is as long as sold-to party is one that hasn't already been processed 10 times before_
+_\*This is as long as the sold-to party is one that hasn't already been processed 10 times before_

 ## Controlling the processing